Jira is a powerful and customizable task tracking tool that’s well known for its bug tracking functionality.

 You can have reporters that know how to use Jira as well as those who don’t.
 However, irrespective of their expertise, people do find Jira‘s user interface cluttered, and its filtering tools slightly more complex to use.

-The main reason for this is that some parts of the software still uses an older version of their graphical interface, while other parts employ the newer version.
+The main reason for this is that some parts of the software still use an older version of their graphical interface, while other parts employ the newer version.
 So it’s necessary for everyone to get a hang of how Jira works before they start reporting and tracking bugs.

 Problem #3: Prioritization of Reported Bugs and Issues

 Bugs and issues must be resolved depending on their severity.
-Ideally, everyone should be on the same page with regards to prioritizing bugs.
+Ideally, everyone should be on the same page with regard to prioritizing bugs.
 But since every individual has their own way of thinking, this is a job easier said than done.

 Ensuring everyone is on the same page when setting up a workflow can be difficult.
 You can force users to have the same viewpoint when prioritizing issues.
 This, in turn, can create problems and misunderstandings between team members.